danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             fig.update_xaxes(tickangle=45)  # Rotate x-axis labels for better readability if necessary fig.show()

 We will now define a function called  *calculate_drawdowns* that will calculate the drawdowns, cumulative max drawdowns (rolling worst drawdown) and maximum drawdown for all dates using cumulative returns based on Ticker.
 A **Drawdown** is the difference between the peak value and the trough value that follows.
 For more information on drawdowns, refer to this link: [Drawdown: What It Is, Risks, and Examples](https://www.investopedia.com/terms/d/drawdown.asp).
 Here we simply calculate the drawdown at each date as the difference in cumulative return from the rolling peak cumulative return.
-We pass the return dataframe as input and return the same dataframe with drawdown columns: *'Peak'*, *'Drawdown'*, *'% Drawdown'*, *'Cumulative Max % Drawdown'*, and *'Max % Drawdown'*.
+We pass the return dataframe as input and return the same dataframe with drawdown columns: *'Peak'*, *'Drawdown'*, *'% Drawdown'*, *'Cumulative Max % Drawdown'*, *'Max % Drawdown'*, and *'Max Drawdown Date'*.

         def calculate_drawdowns(df_tmp):